Ali100i/ICS_415/README.md

-# ICS 415 - Computer Graphics and Ray Tracing
+# ICS 415 - Computer Graphics

 Welcome to the **ICS 415** repository!
 This repository contains assignments and in-class challenges related to **computer graphics and ray tracing**.